Nabil-zr/Eniac_Market_Expansion/README.md

 As a Data Scientist, I have explored Magist Database to come up with answers and recommendations to Eniac’s concerns.

 2. Languages and libraries used

-SQL: data analysis
+SQL: data analysis.
 Tableau: data visualization.
 Google slides: data presentation

-3. Key learnings
+4. Key learnings

 •	Data analysis: extraction of relevant insights and recommendations through data analysis
 •	Data Visualization: translation of insights into graphs.